-It is recommended that transfer applicants for the fall semester complete the application process early in the preceding spring semester, preferably no later than June 1st.
-It is recommended that spring semester applicants be completed preferably no later than November 15th.
-Please keep in mind that certain academic programs can close earlier and if enrollment limits are met before this time, admissions will be closed.
-WCU does not have a minimum credit requirement to apply as a transfer student.
+It is recommended that transfer applicants for the fall semester should complete the application process early in the preceding spring semester and that spring semester applications should be completed early in the preceding fall semester; however, certain academic programs can close earlier.
+If enrollment limits are met before this time, admissions will be closed.

 How to Apply

 *It is the applicant's responsibility to supply the Office of Admissions with the necessary documents to complete his or her application.
 The Office of Admissions reserves the right to withdraw an application if the required information is not received.